tmbasic-lang/tmbasic/DEVELOPERS.md

     rm -rf mac
     ```

-1. Make sure that the two Linux instances are accessible via `ssh` with public key authentication.
+1. Perform the rest of these instructions on the Mac.
+Make sure that the two Linux instances are accessible via `ssh` with public key authentication.
 Copy the private keys (`.pem` files) onto the Mac.
 Set the permissions on the key files:

     ```
     chmod 600 filename.pem
     ```

-1. On the Mac, run the following commands from the `build/publish/` directory.
-Fill in all the environment variables with the `ssh` connection details for the Linux ARM64 and x64 build machines.
+1. Configure your bash session with the `ssh` connection details for the Linux ARM64 and x64 build machines using the following commands.

     ```
     export ARM_KEY=/path/to/arm64-ssh-key.pem